roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 Robots not too dissimilar to yours are used to explore remote planets such as [mars](https://mars.nasa.gov/mer/).
 Such a robot would be a long way from  Earth, and there is a limited amount of power available.
 For example, in summer there may be enough power to run the computers, cameras, and communications equipment in the robot, however in winter, the robot may have to power down to save power.
 In PI has the command:

 ```
-save_power_mode()
+poweroff()
 ```

-Which will turn the main computer of the buggy off.
+Which will turn the main computer of the buggy off to save power.
 Add this command to the end of your script so that after the robot has completed moving 10 meters it turns off.

 Developing yourself as an engineer
 ----------------------------------

 For a good engineer, engineering should be as much a hobby as a profession.
 You should continually be trying to improve your skills every day both in your free time and when working.
 You should think of computing and electronics as a fun thing to do and try to explore it on your own.
 There is not enough time in 3-4 short years of lectures to teach you all the skills you will need in your professional lives.
 Why don't you try:

 * Learning Python in your free time: Here are some good links to get started: [Downloading and installing](https://www.python.org/about/gettingstarted/), [Watch youtube channels on Python](https://www.youtube.com/watch?v=cpPG0bKHYKc), [tutorials](https://wiki.python.org/moin/BeginnersGuide/Programmers)

 * Subscribe to some electronics youtube channels, this one is quite good [mikeselectricstuff](https://www.youtube.com/channel/UCcs0ZkP_as4PpHDhFcmCHyA), and so is this one [EEVBlog](https://www.youtube.com/user/EEVblog).